Unisay/atomic-swap-adapter-sigs/TUTORIAL.md

 ## Part 4: Protocol Implementation

 **⚠️ Important**: This section is being updated to reflect the correct rEdDSA two-party atomic swap protocol.
-For the authoritative protocol specification, see **[PROTOCOL.md](PROTOCOL.md)** which contains the complete 35-step flow following Zhu et al. (2024).
+For the authoritative protocol specification, see **[doc/](doc/)** which describes the Cardano-Monero swap protocol with detailed scenarios.

 **Key Changes from Earlier Versions**: